yardenrippin/Angela-CRM-system/README.md

 Access to the system
 Attached - sql file named angale.sql to give access to the database.

+Update the path to your database

+appsetting.json => "conn1": (Your database path )

 Access and passwords
 Employees